awsdocs/aws-control-tower-guide/doc_source/enroll-account.md

 1. Clean up the account, if resources remain, and close it, following account closure steps given in [Unmanage an account](unmanage-account.md)\.

-1. If you have a **Suspended** OU with defined guardrails, you can move the account there instead of doing Step 1\.
+1. If you have a **Suspended** OU with defined controls, you can move the account there instead of doing Step 1\.

 ## Example AWS Config CLI commands for resource status<a name="example-config-cli-commands"></a>